chirpy2605/voron/V0/Mailbox/README.md

 ![hotendfan](images/fan_vhb.png)

 Using VHB tape, cut to fit the back of the fan.
-You might want to remove any stickers on the back of the fan casing to ensure a good bond:
+You might want to remove any stickers on the back of the fan casing to ensure a good bond.

+**NOTE**: Do not cover the motor shaft/bearing on the bottom of the fan with VHB tape.
+Either cut a small disk of paper and cover the shaft/bearing before applying the tape, or place tape either side so that it doesn't touch the shaft/bearing.

 Affix the fan to the fan cap by threading the wires through the hole and centre the fan into the middle of the fan cap.
-It does not need to be 100% central, but the closer the better it will look.
+It does not need to be 100% central, but the closer the better it will look:

 ![hotendfan](images/fan_cover.png)